vishvAsa/sanskrit/vyAkaraNam/pANinIyam/paribhAShA/articles/vipratiShedhe_param/shabda-paratva-thesis_riShi-rAj-popat/02/2_8_Examples_of_SOI.md

 This is a case of SOI-L and the condition which is marked ‘neuter’ is more specific and thus  wins, giving us the correct form vāriṇi.

-The tradition uses the vārttika, guṇavr̥ddhyauttvatr̥jvadbhāvebhyo num pūrvavipratiṣiddham (vt.
+The tradition uses the vārttika, guṇa-vr̥ddhy-auttva-tr̥jvad-bhāvebhyo num pūrvavipratiṣiddham (vt.
 1061 on 7.1.96 striyāṁ ca), to solve this conflict.
 This vārttika teaches that even though the  rule teaching the attachment of the augment nUM (7.1.73) comes before the rule teaching  auttva (7.3.117 idudbhyām aud ac ca gheḥ) in the serial order of the Aṣṭādhyāyī, the former  wins.

 [^61]: Mbh III.275.23.